Maybe Green Arrow got you hooked. Or Hawkeye.

-A very small but growing number of individuals make a living out of shooting arrows at competition events and tournaments.
+A small but growing number of people actually earn a living by shooting arrows in competitions and tournaments.

 Stephan Hasan, a world-renowned archer, is a prime example of a professional archer athlete.